taka-vagyok/prevent-win-closed.vim/README.md

 ## About

-When I close file with :q or :qa, gvim window is closed.
+When they close file with :q or :qa, tha last gvim window is closed.
-This plugin prevent such an issue.
+This plugin can prevent such a case.

-To enable this plugin, please type :PreventWinClosedEnable or set g:prevent_win_closed_enable = 1 in vim config file(e.g. ~/.vimrc).
+This function is disabled as defalut.
+Please enable this plugin by :PreventWinClosedEnable or set g:prevent_win_closed_enable = 1 in vim config file(e.g. ~/.vimrc), then the last gvim window will not close with q, qa or qaw.

-__Requirements__:
+Why is the function diabled as default?

+If you set default editor as gvim, you may open many window with many gvim process.
+In case, I wolud like not to close one window. so just type :PreventWinClosedEnable in one window, you can prevent the all gvim window closed.

+__Requirements__
 - Vim

-__Recommends__(To install):
+__Recommends__ (To install and manage):
 - [NeoBundle](https:://github.com/Shougo/neobundle.vim)

 ## Quick Start

-To use this pluging, you don't have to do anything without install.
+To use this pluging, all you have to do is install and type :PreventWinClosedEnable.

 ### Install